Paul Flynn (Gaelic footballer)

 Paul Flynn (born 8 July 1986) is a Gaelic footballer who plays for Fingallians and, formerly, for the Dublin county team.
 He is from Swords, County Dublin.
 He has received four All Star Awards in 2011, 2012, 2013, 2014 and represented Ireland in the Compromise Rules games in Croke Park and Cavan in 2013.
 He roomed with fellow DCU team-mates, Michael Murphy and Aidan Walsh.
-Paul Flynn was the first player to receive four consecutive All Stars in the qualifier era of second chances.
+Paul Flynn was the Dublin player to receive four consecutive All Stars in the qualifier era of second chances.

 Playing career

 Flynn made his Dublin debut when appearing as a second-half substitute in Dublin's first-round O'Byrne Cup victory over Wicklow on 5 January 2008 in Parnell Park.
 Flynn made his National Football League debut for Dublin against Westmeath and scored a goal in the process, helping guide his team to a first-round victory.

 He made his Championship debut against Westmeath on 29 June 2008.
 On 18 September 2011, Flynn helped Dublin claim their first All-Ireland title in sixteen years, as they beat Kerry at Croke Park.
 He was awarded his first All Star Award for his performances for Dublin in the half forwards in 2011.
 Under Pat Gilroy's management term Paul Flynn became a regular in the Dublin half-forward line and was selected as Dublin's lone All Star in 2012.
 In 2013, he complained about a lack of intensity of the Dubs and he brought amazing fitness levels and intensity to the team.
 On 22 September 2013, Dublin won the All-Ireland Senior Football Championship with a big help from Paul Flynn in the half-forward line wearing number 10.
 He played twice for Ireland against Australia in the 2013 International Rules Series.
 In 2016 Flynn helped his club Fingallians to win the Dublin Intermediate Club Championship.
 That same year they went on to reach the semi-final of the Leinster Intermediate Club Championship which included a victory over St Josephs of Louth in the process before losing to Rosemount of Westmeath in that semi-final.

 In May 2019, it was confirmed that Flynn had stepped away from the Dublin senior football team.